JunjieWang2019/merge-CCRP-LCP/doc/README.about.md

 ### `ges-tm-v3.0`

-Tag `ges-tm-v3.0` will be released after reported issues are resolved, if any.
+Tag `ges-tm-v3.0` has been released on top of `ges-tm-v3.0-rc1` since no other issue had been reported.

 ### `ges-tm-v3.0-rc1`